HCDigitalScholarship/pennstreaty/README.md

 ### Notes on this README and Wiki:
-I have not got the time to explore every feature and detail of this project; therefore, a lot of documentaions are missing.
+**I have not gotten the time to explore every feature and detail of this project; therefore, a lot of documentaions are missing. <br/> To future developers, please update them.**